 Carrier developments in the indoor 5G network space

-In January 2021, Verizon, the largest U.S. MNO, announced it is leasing 15,000 small cells from shared communications infrastructure provider Crown Castle to support its nationwide 5G deployment through 2025.
-Once operational, the lease on each 5G radio will last 10 years.
+Verizon, the largest U.S. MNO, leased 15,000 small cells from shared communications infrastructure provider Crown Castle to support its nationwide 5G deployment through 2025.
+The lease on each 5G radio lasts 10 years.
 This deal supplements the thousands of 5G small cell sites Verizon has built itself.
+Verizon is also deploying small cells that are compatible with C-band spectrum, which operates between 3.7 GHz and 3.98 GHz.

-The second largest U.S. mobile operator T-Mobile has also signed a deal with Crown Castle to deploy 35,000 small cells through 2027.
+The second largest U.S. mobile operator T-Mobile also signed a deal with Crown Castle to deploy 35,000 small cells through 2027.
 The lease on the units runs for 12 years.
-At a conference in January 2022, Crown Castle CFO Daniel Schlanger said the T-Mobile agreement was "the largest small cell order in our history."

 How do small cells aid 5G indoor coverage?

-Despite ambitious plans from major MNOs, the majority of 5G small cells will be deployed by private enterprises.
+Despite plans from major MNOs, private enterprises will deploy the majority of 5G small cells.
 IDTechEX predicted that 45 million 5G small cells will be distributed globally by 2031.

-Some of these small cells will be installed by companies looking to create their own private 5G network for business.
+Some of these small cells will be installed by companies looking to create their own private 5G network for business use cases.
+For example, according to Small Cell Forum, manufacturing, utility, energy, retail and transportation companies are the biggest investors in small cells because of their need to support large geographic areas.
 By combining a private 5G core with a small cell network, enterprises can implement a secure, reliable, low-latency and high-speed private network on premises.

 Increasing 5G network densification will greatly improve indoor coverage.
 As noted, indoor environments are not particularly friendly to high-band mmWave 5G radios.
 Walls can block high-band signals entirely, but even midband 5G RF can be weakened by office partitions and furniture.